Ed Harris (playwright)

 Ed Harris is a playwright, radio dramatist, comedy writer, librettist, poet and performer based in Brighton, England.

 Early life

 Harris grew up in West London and attended Drayton Manor High School and Twyford Church of England High School in Acton.
-After finishing high school, he worked as a bin man and later a careworker, as well as travelling and working abroad, including waiting tables in Turkey and training huskies in Kiruna, Sweden.
+He is dyslexic.
+After finishing high school, he worked for several years as a bin man and later as a care worker, as well as travelling and working abroad, including waiting tables in Turkey and training huskies in Kiruna, Sweden.
 He received his first theatrical commission after being ‘discovered’ at a poetry gig he performed at in Brighton in 2002.
+He is the son of television presenter Fred Harris.